Mediterranean Cucumber and Tomato Salad

 Can I use a different dressing?

-Yes, a balsamic vinaigrette or Greek dressing would work well.
-The kalamata olive dressing on this Greek salad is my favorite.
+Yes.
+A balsamic vinaigrette or Greek dressing both work well here.
+I especially love the kalamata olive dressing from my Greek salad recipe.

 Is this salad good for meal prep?